Updated March 2021

 Our aim is to promote the free exchange of ideas and protect the rights of the individual both on and off the internet.
 Complying with the terms of this User Agreement will contribute to achieving those objectives.
 By subscribing to GreenNet you agree to the terms and conditions of this User Agreement (referred to further as "Agreement") as set forth below and will have access to and be able to participate in open and active dialogue on the internet.

-This Agreement is made between you the "User" and GreenNet Limited [Company No. 2070438] registered in the UK having its registered office at 56-64 Leonard Street, London EC2A 4LT, ENGLAND, "GreenNet".
+This Agreement is made between you the "User" and GreenNet Limited [Company No. 2070438] registered in the UK having its registered office at Oxford House, Derbyshire Street, Bethnal Green, London E2 6HG, ENGLAND, "GreenNet".

 3.1 GreenNet provides a full range of internet services including dial-up access, email, connection to the internet, website-hosting and a full range of domain name services.